rhomobile/rhoconnect-java/README.md

-rhoconnect-java
+RhoConnect-Java
 ===

-Rhoconnect-java library is designed for the [Rhoconnect](http://rhomobile.com/products/rhoconnect/) App Integration Server.
+RhoConnect-Java library is designed for the [RhoConnect](http://rhomobile.com/products/rhoconnect/) App Integration Server.

-Using Rhoconnect-java plugin, your [Spting 3 MVC](http://www.springsource.org/) application's data will transparently synchronize with a mobile application built on the [Rhodes framework](http://rhomobile.com/products/rhodes), or any of the available [Rhoconnect clients](http://rhomobile.com/products/rhoconnect/).
+Using the RhoConnect-Java plugin, your [Spting 3 MVC](http://www.springsource.org/) application's data will transparently synchronize with a mobile application built on the [Rhodes framework](http://rhomobile.com/products/rhodes), or any of the available [RhoConnect clients](http://rhomobile.com/products/rhoconnect/).

 ## Getting started

-We assume that you have a complete java end-to-end application with Spring 3.0 MVC as front end technology and Hibernate as backend ORM technology.
+We assume that you have a complete java end-to-end application using Spring 3.0 MVC as the front end technology and Hibernate as backend ORM.
 For this application we will also use Maven2 for build and dependency management and some database to persist the data.
 The database is accessed by a Data Access (DAO) layer.

-For testing and evaluation purposes you might want to use [RhoconnectJavaSample](https://github.com/shurab/RhoconnectJavaSample) application.
+For testing and evaluation purposes you can use [RhoconnectJavaSample](https://github.com/shurab/RhoconnectJavaSample) application as a starting point before continuing with the following steps.

 ### Adding Dependencies to Your Maven 2 Project

 Add dependencies to your Apache Maven 2 project object model (POM): apache common beanutils, and Jackson JSON mapper.
 In the RhoconnectJavaSample application, this code is in the pom.xml file.

+    :::xml
     <!-- apache commons beanutils -->
     <dependency>
         <groupId>commons-beanutils</groupId>